roojs/roobuilder/src/OLLMchat/needed_tools.md

 **Priority**: 4 (Helpful for finding relevant code - may require external semantic search service)

+**⚠️ IMPLEMENTATION ORDER**: This should be the **LAST** tool to implement as it is the most complicated.

 **Purpose**: Performs semantic searches within the codebase to find snippets of code most relevant to a given query.
 This is a semantic search tool, so the query should ask for something semantically matching what is needed.

+**Semantic Search Implementation**:
+- **MUST use**: [semantic-code-search](https://github.com/sturdy-dev/semantic-code-search) from sturdy-dev
+- This tool provides natural language code search capabilities
+- Installation: `pip3 install semantic-code-search`
+- Usage: `sem --embed` to generate embeddings, then `sem 'query'` to search
+- All operations are performed locally (no data leaves the user's computer)

 **JSON Schema**:
 ```json